emberjs/rfcs/text/0779-first-class-component-templates.md

 ## Transition path

-We will complete this transition as part of Ember Polaris.
+We will transition to using first-class component templates by default as part of Ember Polaris.
 To do that successfully, we must:

 - implement the features as described in [**Detailed design**](#detailed-design), migrating in the implementation from `ember-template-imports`
 - update the [tooling](#tooling):